West Virginia Spinal Cord Injuries Lawyers

 - The property owner who failed to keep their property safe;

 - The doctor whose malpractice led to your child’s birth injury;

 - The employer who disregarded known safety rules; and

 Once we know who’s liable, we will calculate your damages and bring forth a claim.
 We represent you in all settlement negotiations and aggressively advocate for you.
 It is important that the lawyer you chose has experience handling your type of claim.
 Our lawyers have trial experience and are recognized by the Multi-Million Dollar Advocates Forum.

 Call Our West Virginia Spinal Cord Injury Lawyers Today

 If you have been involved in an accident that resulted in an injury to your spinal cord, or if you are the loved one of someone who has suffered a spinal cord injury, our lawyers want to help you.
 We believe in putting our clients first and protecting the best interests of those who truly deserve compensation.
-To schedule a free consultation with our law firm, please call us at your convenience at 304-371-7894 or toll free at 1-800-342-3106 or use the contact form on our website to send us a message telling us more about your case.
+To schedule a free consultation with our law firm, please call us at your convenience at 304-371-7894 or use the contact form on our website to send us a message telling us more about your case.